mediquo/mediquo-ios-sdk/README.md

 </details>

+### Incoming Push Parsing

-When receiving a push, it is your app's responsability to parse the incoming message, create the MediQuo view and present it in order to allow the end user an opportunity to keep interacting with your app.
+When receiving a push, it is your app's responsibility to parse the incoming message, create the MediQuo view and present it in order to allow the end user an opportunity to keep interacting with your app.

+You can find an example of notification payloads [here](https://github.com/mediquo/mediquo-ios-sdk/blob/main/SamplePushNotifications).

+- To test with the simulator, [Drag and drop](https://www.avanderlee.com/workflow/testing-push-notifications-ios-simulator/) the APNS file, and remember to replace $BUNDLE_ID with your app's Bundle ID.

 ## Permissions